savonet/book/streaming.md

 and will play blank in case the input source is down.

-The "worse" source with respect to fallibility is given by the operator `fail`\indexop{fail}, which creates a source which is never ready.
+The "worse" source with respect to fallibility is given by the operator `source.fail`\indexop{source.fail}, which creates a source which is never ready.
 This is sometimes useful in order to code elaborate operators.
 For instance, the operator `once`\indexop{once} is defined from the `sequence` operator (which plays one track from each source in a list) by